 Food and Beverage Packaging

-Bottles, trays, and containers use virgin PET or PP for the food-contact skin layer—meeting FDA and international food safety requirements.
-Post-consumer recycled PET/PP makes up the core layer.
+Bottles, trays, and containers use virgin PET or PP for the food-contact skin layer — meeting FDA 21 CFR food safety requirements.
+Post-consumer recycled PET or PP makes up the core layer.
+This structure advances sustainability targets by maximizing recycled content without exposing recycled material to food contact.

 Medical Device Housings